lukebennett2/portfolio/src/content/blog/writing-book.md

 ---
 title: "I Wrote a Children's Book About a Cat.
-His Name is Larry."
+Her Name is Larry."
-excerpt: "A birthday present gone rogue: how a light-hearted tribute to my friend turned into a graphic odyssey starring a mildly anxious feline and his extremely chaotic life choices."
+excerpt: "A birthday present turned creative experiment: how a personal gift evolved into a fully illustrated narrative about a curious, mildly anxious feline named Larry."
 date: "2025-03-20"
 image: "/lovable-uploads/Larry the cat.png"
 category: "Other Projects"
 slug: "larry-the-cat"
 ---

-## 🎁 It Started With a Birthday

-I didn’t set out to write a children’s book.
-I set out to make my friend Larissa a birthday present.
-Something cute.
-Something unexpected.
-Something *better than another ceramic mug with a vaguely feminist quote* on it.

-So I opened Figma.

----
+## A Gift, Then an Idea

+This project began not as a book, but as a birthday present.
+I wanted to give my friend Larissa something thoughtful and handmade—something that felt more personal than another novelty mug.
+So I wrote and illustrated a short children’s story featuring a character loosely inspired by her: a cat named Larry.

-## 🐱 Enter: Larry
+## Meet Larry

-Larry is a cat.

-That’s basically it.
-But also—Larry is *all of us.*
-An emotionally complex tabby with an appetite for adventure and just a dash of existential dread.

-He has no job.
-He wears a sweater.
-He skis occasionally.
-He’s in what might be a situationship with a llama.

-And he’s the reluctant hero of a loosely structured narrative that I now refer to as: *“Larry and the Inexplicable Kraken.”*

----

-## 🐙 Plot?
-Sort Of.
+Larry is a tabby cat with an overactive imagination and a tendency to find herself in increasingly surreal situations.
+She has no formal responsibilities, a collection of sweaters, and what could generously be described as an ambiguous relationship with a llama.

+She’s a reluctant protagonist—curious, overwhelmed, and trying her best to make sense of the world.

+## A Light Narrative, Heavy on Atmosphere

-It begins with Larry on a boat.
+The story opens with Larry on a boat.

 There’s a kraken.
-Like, immediately.
-No buildup.
-No foreshadowing.
-Just full tentacle chaos from panel one.

-From there, Larry goes on a journey—one that spans:
+Immediately.

+What follows is a loosely structured journey through:
-- A haunted forest of self-reflection™
+- A haunted forest of self-reflection
-- A group Zoom with his animal friends
+- A group Zoom with animal acquaintances
-- A ski trip for reasons unknown
+- An inexplicable ski trip
-- And, eventually, a tactical map-reading session that *might* be about finding the meaning of life (or just groceries)
+- And a map-reading session that may or may not reveal the meaning of life

-Three hours later?
-Larry is changed.
-Or at least slightly less damp.

----

-## ✏️ The Art Style: “Pinterest, But Weird”

-I drew the whole thing myself, which was fun and also completely deranged.

-Visually, it’s somewhere between *Wes Anderson for toddlers* and *Lisa Frank having a quarter-life crisis.*
-Muted backgrounds, big feelings, questionable animal anatomy.
-You get it.
+It’s abstract, intentionally unresolved, and slightly absurd.
+But Larry keeps going—and that’s kind of the point.

+## Illustration Style and Process

+Every panel was illustrated in ProCreate using a custom visual style that mixes muted palettes, expressive characters, and surreal environments.
+I leaned into simplified forms and dreamlike compositions, balancing softness with a slightly off-kilter tone.

-I wanted it to feel dreamy, expressive, and just a little odd—like a children’s book written during a fever nap.
+Think: a children’s book written during a creative fugue state—somewhere between Wes Anderson and early Tumblr-core.

----

-## 🧃 The Vibe Was the Goal

-There’s no moral.
-No lesson.
-Just vibes.

-Larry doesn’t learn to be brave or defeat the kraken with friendship.
-He just… endures.
-Adapts.
-Skis a little.

-And honestly?
-That’s more relatable than most stories I read as a kid.

----
+My goal was to make something that felt intimate, slightly odd, and emotionally rich—even if the narrative never quite lands anywhere traditional.

+## Creative Intent

+There’s no moral to this story.
+Larry doesn’t save the day or learn a lesson.
+She adapts, reflects, skis a bit, and makes it home.

+In some ways, that felt more honest than the traditional arc of a children’s book.
+Not everything needs to resolve.
+Not everything needs a meaning.

-## 💌 Why I Made It
+## Why I Made It

-Because Larissa is the kind of friend who *deserves* a whole fictional universe.
+Because Larissa is the kind of friend who deserves a fictional universe.

-Because creating something physical and strange felt more meaningful than sending a “HBD!” text with confetti.
+Because making something handmade and strange felt more meaningful than sending a “HBD!” text.

-Because sometimes the best gifts are the ones that make absolutely zero sense to anyone else—but still somehow say everything.

----
+Because creating something with no brief and no expectations gave me space to play with tone, illustration, and narrative in a new way.

-## 🐾 What’s Next for Larry?
+## What's Next for Larry?

-Unclear.
+Hard to say.

-He might return.
-He might open a record shop in Berlin.
-He might just nap forever.
+She might come back.
+She might open a record shop in Berlin.
+She might sleep for the foreseeable future.

-But for now, he exists in 12 glorious panels, living his best chaotic life.
+For now, she lives in 12 illustrated panels—part gift, part creative exercise, part experiment in storytelling.

 And that feels like enough.